Choosing a Mattress for Your Child: Ideal Mattress Types, Considerations, and Firmness Levels

-Buying a mattress for a child isn't one-and-done.
-In the years between bringing your baby home and sending him or her off to college, you're likely to purchase two or three mattresses: crib/toddler, then twin mattress, and then perhaps full-size mattress.
+Buying a mattress for a child isn't a one-and-done.
+In the years between bringing your baby home and sending them off to college, you're likely to purchase two or three mattresses: crib/toddler, then twin mattress, and then perhaps a full-size mattress.

 Factor in growth spurts for teens

-As for firmness, "medium firmness will work for most teenagers, but make sure you consult with your teen to see if they do have any major sleep issues," Cushner advises.
-This is the age when sleep styles begin to solidify, so a mattress that's right for a teen's sleep position and comfort preferences might help them to get the eight to 10 hours a night that the National Sleep Foundation recommends—and that only 15% of teens actually get.
+As for firmness, medium firmness will work for most teenagers, but make sure you consult with your teen to see if they do have any major sleep issues.
+This is the age when sleep styles begin to solidify, so a mattress that's right for a teen's sleep position and comfort preferences might help them to get the eight to 10 hours a night the National Sleep Foundation recommends—and that only 15% of teens actually get.